 Harvard encourages lifelong learning by helping to cover the cost of undergraduate or graduate courses.
-The Tuition Assistance Plan (TAP) assists with classes taken at Harvard.
-The Tuition Reimbursement Plan (TRP) assists with classes taken at other accredited schools.
+The Tuition Assistance Program (TAP) assists with classes taken at Harvard.
+The Tuition Reimbursement Program (TRP) assists with classes taken at other accredited schools.

 This benefit is a great way to enhance your career or pursue a personal academic interest.
 TAP and TRP are available to benefits-eligible professional, administrative, support, union and teaching staff.
 For additional details, including waiting periods for new employees and eligibility based on hours worked, please consult the TAP/TRP Booklet.
 For additional details, including waiting periods for new employees and eligibility based on hours worked, please consult the Benefits Enrollment Guide for administrative/professional or bargaining unit/union staff, as appropriate.